michaelcohen716/synthetix-community/docs/chainlink-oracles.md

 ---
-id: chainlink-oracles
+id: oraculos-chainlink
-title: Chainlink Oracles
+title: Oráculos Chainlink
-sidebar_label: Chainlink Oracles
+sidebar_label: Oráculos Chainlink
 ---

 One potential risk of the Synthetix system is that the oracle price feeds operation - the source of truth for the smart contracts - is still centralized with the Synthetix Core team.
 While this generally hasn't been an issue, it still represents a centralized point of failure for a protocol that aims to be decentralized.